LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/elasticsearch1/README.md

 ```

 Oops, got 0 hits.
 Now you may have noticed that these locations don't make any sense.
 I looked up coordinates for somewhere that the book took place or the author was from, and then I entered several in backwards.
-Elastic supports several ways to enter in this data, and I strongly suggest you label yours rather than using an array or string.
+Elasticsearch supports several ways to enter in this data, and I strongly suggest you label yours rather than using an array or string.

 ```